 - Tumour smears or touch preps - fixed, on poly-l-lysine coated slides.

-- Unless sections comprise all tumour tissue, please ring/mark abnormal area on the reverse of H&E slides to allow targeting of analysis.
+- Unless sections comprise all tumour tissue (please indicate if all tissue is representative) please ring/mark abnormal area on the reverse of slides to allow targeting of analysis.

 Fresh samples should ideally be sent to the Cytogenetics Department on the same day (result may be compromised if the sample is delayed).
 Where a delay is inevitable (such as over weekends) please store the sample in a refrigerator before sending on the next working day.
 For paraffin embedded tissues transit time is not an issue.
 For sample labelling and completion of referral form criteria please see referral requirements.

 Whilst some samples that do not meet our criteria can be rejected, due to the unrepeatable nature of these samples, all lymph nodes are usually attempted.
 Samples from patients with suspected TB cannot be processed.
 Please see high risk samples.